 Bits and Pieces of Durham, and Life, as Art

-Before the pandemic shut everything down, visiting artist John Felix Arnold III was working with students to create a conceptual portrait of Durham—his hometown—in the Ruby.
+Before the pandemic shut everything down, visiting artist John Felix Arnold was working with students to create a conceptual portrait of Durham—his hometown—in the Ruby.

-John Felix Arnold III was the last resident artist in the Ruby’s painting studio before the pandemic.
+John Felix Arnold was the last resident artist in the Ruby’s painting studio before the pandemic.
 Wanting to bring art to a corner of the building that hadn’t been activated yet, Bill Fick, the Ruby’s assistant director for visual and studio arts, asked Arnold to create an installation in the entrance area by WXDU and to involve students in Fick’s drawing class in the process.

 For Arnold, who was born and raised in Durham, the project became a meditation on his hometown intensified by his mother’s health crisis—until the work was cut short by everybody’s health crisis.
 He’ll be back to finish up when such things become possible again, and an exhibition of his work is slated for March 2021 at Anchorlight gallery in Raleigh.